-COMMAND DESCRIPTION capwap ap idle timeout {25-100} Sets the default period after which idle wireless clients are kicked from an AP, in minutes.
-This setting takes affect if setting Disassociate station when overloaded is enabled. capwap ap kick {all ap_mac} Removes the specified AP (ap_mac) or all connected APs (a11) from the management list.
-Doing this removes the AP(s) from the management list.
-If the Zyxel Device is set to automatically add new APs to the AP management list, then any kicked APs are added back to the management list as soon as they reconnect. capwap ap led-off ap_mac Sets the LEDs of the specified AP to turn off after it's ready. capwap ap led-on ap_mac Sets the LEDs of the specified AP to stay lit after the Zyxel Device is ready. capwap ap reboot ap_mac Forces the specified AP (ap_mac) to restart.
-Doing this severs the connections of all associated stations. capwap manual-add {enable disable} Allows the Zyxel Device to either automatically add new APs to the network (disable) or wait until you manually confirm them (enable). capwap station kick sta_mac Forcibly disconnects the specified station from the network. show capwap ap {all ap_mac} Displays information of all managed APs (all) or information of an AP on the Specified MAC address (ap_mac). show capwap ap {all ap_mac} config status Displays whether or not any AP's configuration or the specified AP's configuration is in conflict with the Zyxel Device's settings for the AP, and displays the settings in conflict if there are any. country-code country_code Sets the country where the Zyxel Device is located/installed.
+COMMAND DESCRIPTION show capwap ap {all ap_mac} config status Displays whether or not any AP's configuration or the specified AP's configuration is in conflict with the Zyxel Device's settings for the AP, and displays the settings in conflict if there are any. country-code country_code Sets the country where the Zyxel Device is located/installed.
 This is the default country code the Zyxel Device uses in a new radio profile or monitor profile if you do not change it.
-The available channels vary depending on the country you selected. country_code: 2-letter country-codes, such as TW, DE, or FR. lan-provision ap ap_mac Enters the sub-command mode for the specified AP lan_port {activate inactivate} pvid &lt;14094&gt; Enables or disables the specified LAN port on the AP and configures a PVID (Port VLAN ID) for this port. lan_port: the name of the AP's LAN port (lan1 for example). vlan_interface {activate inactivate} vid &lt;14094&gt; join lan_port {tag untag} [lan_port {tag untag}] [lan_port {tag untag}] Creates a new VLAN or configures an existing VLAN.
-You can disable or enable the VLAN, set the VLAN ID, assign up to three ports to this VLAN as members and set whether the port is to tag outgoing traffic with the VLAN ID. vlan interface: the name of the VLAN (vlan1 for example). [no] vlan interface Removes the specified VLAN. show capwap ap {all ap_mac} Displays the management list (all) or whether the specified AP is on the management list (ap_mac). show capwap ap ap_mac slot_name detail Displays details for the specified radio ( $slot_name$ ) on the specified AP ( $ap_mac$ ).
+The available channels vary depending on the country you selected. country_code: 2-letter country-codes, such as TW, DE, or FR. lan-provision ap ap_mac Enters the sub-command mode for the specified AP lan_port {activate inactivate} pvid <14094> Enables or disables the specified LAN port on the AP and configures a PVID (Port VLAN ID) for this port. lan_port: the name of the AP's LAN port (lan1 for example). vlan_interface {activate inactivate} vid <14094> join lan_port {tag untag} [lan_port {tag untag}] [lan_port {tag Creates a new VLAN or configures an existing VLAN.
+You can disable or enable the VLAN, set the VLAN ID, assign up to three ports to this VLAN as members and set whether the port is to tag outgoing traffic with the VLAN ID. untag}] vlan_interface: the name of the VLAN (vlan1 for example). [no] vlan_interface Removes the specified VLAN. ap internal-auth shared-secret key Enter the shared secret key used by APs to authenticate with an Access Point Controller (APC) authentication server.
+The key is encrypted before being saved to the Zyxel Device.
+You can use the following characters: 0-9a-zA- Z'~!@#\$%^&()\-+={}\ \\;:'<,>\?.\ ap internal-auth no shared-secret Resets the shared secret key to default. show capwap ap {all ap_mac} Displays the management list (a11) or whether the specified AP is on the management list (ap_mac). show capwap ap ap_mac slot_name detail Displays details for the specified radio ($slot_name$) on the specified AP (ap_mac). show capwap ap {all ap_mac} config status Displays whether or not any AP's configuration or the specified AP's configuration is in conflict with the Zyxel Device's settings for the AP and displays the settings in conflict if there are any. show capwap ap ac-ip Displays the address of the Zyxel Device or auto if the AP finds the Zyxel Device through broadcast packets. show capwap ap all statistics Displays radio statistics for all APs on the management list. show capwap ap fallback Displays whether the managed AP(s) will change back to associate with the primary AP controller when the primary AP controller is available. show capwap ap fallback interval Displays the interval for how often the managed AP(s) check whether the primary AP controller is available. show capwap ap idle timeout Displays the default period after which idle wireless clients are kicked from an AP, in minutes, show capwap ap wait-list Displays a list of connected but as-of-yet unmanaged APs.
+This is known as the 'wait list'. show capwap manual-add Displays the current manual add option.